Mathematics, Statistics & Physics Wichita State University Logo

 $$ A = \begin{bmatrix} 2 & 1 & 1 \\ 6 & 4 & 5 \\ 4 & 1 & 3 \end{bmatrix} = \begin{bmatrix} 1 & 0 & 0 \\ 3 & 1 & 0 \\ 2 & -1 & 1 \end{bmatrix}\,\begin{bmatrix} 2 & 1 & 1 \\ 0 & 1 & 2 \\ 0 & 0 & 3 \end{bmatrix} = LU. $$

-This makes solving the equation $A\mathbf{x} = \mathbf{b}$ easier.
+Factoring $A = LU$ before solving the equation $A\mathbf{x} = \mathbf{b}$ provides an easier method for finding the solution.
 In modeling applications of all kinds we read data from a measuring device, $\mathbf{b}$, and we want to compute the result of the mathematical model based on this input.
-If $A$ is invertible we compute the inverse before the measurements start and compute
+In most cases the matrix $A$ is very large and generally not invertible.
+If we compute instead the factors $L$ and $U$, then we use the following algebra

-Solve the equation $A\mathbf{x} = \begin{bmatrix} 1 \\ 2 \\ 3 \end{bmatrix}$ using the $LU$-decomposition from the previous example.
+Solve the equation $A\mathbf{x} = \begin{bmatrix} 1 \\ 2 \\ 3 \end{bmatrix}$ using the $LU$-decomposition of matrix $A$ from example 5.

-$$ \begin{align*} A\mathbf{x} &= \begin{bmatrix}\ \ 2\ &\ \ 1\ &\ \ 1\ \\ \ \ 6\ &\ \ 4\ &\ \ 5\ \\ \ \ 4\ &\ \ 1\ &\ \ 3\ \end{bmatrix}\mathbf{x} = \begin{bmatrix}\ \ 1\ \\ \ \ 2\ \\ \ \ 3\ \end{bmatrix} \\ \\ LU\mathbf{x} &= \begin{bmatrix}\ \ 1\ \\ \ \ 2\ \\ \ \ 3\ \end{bmatrix} \\ \\ U\mathbf{x} &= L^{-1}\begin{bmatrix}\ \ 1\ \\ \ \ 2\ \\ \ \ 3\ \end{bmatrix} \end{align*} $$
+Solution $$ \begin{align*} A\mathbf{x} &= \begin{bmatrix}\ \ 2\ &\ \ 1\ &\ \ 1\ \\ \ \ 6\ &\ \ 4\ &\ \ 5\ \\ \ \ 4\ &\ \ 1\ &\ \ 3\ \end{bmatrix}\mathbf{x} = \begin{bmatrix}\ \ 1\ \\ \ \ 2\ \\ \ \ 3\ \end{bmatrix} \\ \\ LU\mathbf{x} &= \begin{bmatrix}\ \ 1\ \\ \ \ 2\ \\ \ \ 3\ \end{bmatrix} \\ \\ U\mathbf{x} &= L^{-1}\begin{bmatrix}\ \ 1\ \\ \ \ 2\ \\ \ \ 3\ \end{bmatrix} \end{align*} $$

 Remember that we compute $L^{-1}$ as a product.